 How much can I save in India?

-The cost-saving will depend on the country you are from.
-For a higher status country, the savings will certainly be larger.
-For example, an American citizen can expect to save anywhere from 40% to 90% of the total medical expense.
-In India, complicated procedures such as heart bypass will cost around $9,000, whereas US hospitals will easily charge you over $100,000.
+Cost-saving in India will be comparatively higher than many other Asian destinations.
+Even after taking into account traveling and accommodation expenses, you will likely save around 50% on the total medical cost.
+Also, keep in mind, the living cost here is very low.
+This will allow you to stay for a longer period of time without any issues.
+To compare the medical expenses, in India, complicated procedures such as heart bypass will cost around $9,000, whereas US hospitals will easily charge you over $100,000.
 Simpler procedures like root canal will be around $100, and in the US, the same procedure will start from $600.
-So it’s clear that the cost savings you get here are huge.
 Such price cuts alone are a key deciding factor for most foreign nationalities.

 Is India safe for medical tourists?